cypherstack/cs_wownero/cs_wownero/README.md

 </p>

 # About
-- A simplified Flutter/Dart Monero (and Wownero) wallet library.
+- A simplified Flutter/Dart Wownero wallet library.
 - Uses https://github.com/MrCyjaneK/monero_c/ for the compiled native libs.
 - If you do not trust the binaries hosted on https://pub.dev you can build from source.
 Refer to [`cs_wownero/README.md`](https://github.com/cypherstack/cs_wownero/tree/main/cs_wownero/README.md).